University of Delaware: Organization and administration

-In 2015, the UD board of trustees elected Dennis Assanis as the 28th president of the University of Delaware; he took office in June 2016.
-He succeeded Nancy Targett, former dean of the university's College of Earth, Ocean and Environment, who served as interim president in 2015–16.
+On December 9th, 2025, the UD board of trustees elected Laura Carlson as the 29th president of the University of Delaware.
+She was previously selected as interim president following the resignation of former president, Dennis Assanis, in June 2025.
+Assanis succeeded Nancy Targett, former dean of the university's College of Earth, Ocean and Environment, who served as interim president in 2015–16.
 She was named 27th president of the university near the end of her service; she was the institution's first female president.
 Targett served after the departure of President Patrick Harker in 2015 to serve as the president of the Federal Reserve Bank of Philadelphia.

 Tuition and funding

 For the 2022–23 academic year, undergraduate tuition per semester was $14,822 for Delaware residents and $36,082 for non-residents.
 The total cost of attendance for the 2022–23 academic year (tuition, mandatory fees, room and board) was $32,444 for Delawareans and $54,964 for non-residents.

 The university receives funding from a variety of sources as a consequence of its historical origins.
 Among those sources is the State of Delaware budget.
 In fiscal year 2020, 10% of the university's revenue came from government grants.
 Tuition, room, board, and fees were 57% of the university's total revenue.

 The Delaware First fundraising and engagement campaign was the largest philanthropic campaign in UD history.
 Launched in November 2017, the campaign exceeded the goal of $750 million ahead of schedule and the university's administrators extended the goal to $1 billion in October 2021.
 The campaign concluded in June 2023 with a record-breaking 113,402 university supporters contributing more than $1.05 billion.